 Using a WordPress Staging Plugin on your Site

-If your host provider doesn’t offer a staging service, the next viable option is to use plugins.
-Some plugins make it easy to set up a staging environment, and we shall be looking at two: WP staging and Stage Coach.
+If your host provider doesn’t offer staging service, the next viable option is to use plugins.
+Some plugins make it easy to set up a staging environment, and we shall be looking at three: BlogVault, WP staging, and Stage Coach.